fouren714/MLonTheEdge-Senior-Design-21-22/Articles/README.md

 Links to useful articles found relevant to machine learning on the edge can be pasted in this file.
-If possible, write a breif explanation as to why the article will be useful in our project
+If possible, write a brief explanation as to why the article will be useful in our project